Serviceware/vault-plugin-secrets-keycloak/README.md

 The plugin takes the credentials from the Keycloak provider.

-### Config connection
+### Configure connection

-Now, you can register a connection to Keycloak
+Now, you can register a connection to Keycloak with

 ```
 vault write keycloak-client-secrets/config/connection \